 Each visualization in a dashboard is the result of a query.
 In the imported dashboard, hover over the National Revenue Trends visualization, then click the context menu, which looks like three vertical dots.
 Click View Query.

-The query editor appears with the visualization’s query displayed.
+The SQL editor appears with the visualization’s query displayed.

 At the top of the query, notice the statement